Click Here To Schedule A Consultation

 Is Botox preventative?

-Is Dysport Botox?
 How does Botox compare with Dysport?

-Where to get Botox on face?
+Where to get Botox on the face?

 The area(s) of the face where you get Botox injections should be determined with Dr. Green during your consultation in her private dermatology office in the Upper East Side neighborhood of Manhattan.
 The severity of the dynamic wrinkles present, as well as individual facial anatomy, have an impact on where on the face Botox should be injected.